What does a Quality Specialist do?

 - Minimum of 3 years of experience in a quality assurance or quality control role.

-- Proficiency in quality management software and tools.
+- Proficiency in quality management tools and software.

 Is becoming a Quality Specialist a good career path?

 A Quality Specialist plays a key role in ensuring that products meet the required standards.
 This role involves testing, inspecting, and analyzing products to find any defects.
-They work closely with production teams to improve processes and maintain quality.
-This career offers a chance to make a real impact on the final product.
+Quality Specialists work in various industries, including manufacturing, food, and pharmaceuticals.
+They help companies maintain high standards and avoid costly mistakes.

 - Pros: